 4 Ways to Help Frontline Workers Get the Most Out of Food Safety Training

-Food safety training is critical for preventing contamination and foodborne illnesses that harm not only the health of consumers but also your brand’s reputation and bottom line.
-However, whether due to the pressures from the labor shortage or demands for higher productivity, food manufacturing employees may not always effectively apply their food safety training in their day-to-day work.
+Food safety training is critical for preventing foodborne illness outbreaks that harm not only the health of consumers but also your brand’s reputation and bottom line.
+However, whether due to pressures from labor shortages or demand for higher productivity, frontline workers may not always apply their food safety training to their day-to-day work.

-To close the gap, it’s important to find strategies to maximize the impact of food safety training for frontline employees.
-Here are four tips to help you get started.
+To close that gap, here are four tips to help leaders find strategies that can maximize the impact of food safety training for frontline employees.

 1. Provide on-the-floor coaching

-One solution is AIB International’s PCQI training program, designed to upskill your facility’s managers or supervisors.
+AIB International’s PCQI training program is designed to upskill your facility’s managers or supervisors.
 Developed by a team of PCQI food safety professionals, the course helps leaders develop the necessary skills, knowledge, and competencies to go above and beyond compliance.

 2. Create training reinforcement materials

-All too often, facilities have complex SOPs written in jargon-heavy language that requires effort to contextualize in day-to-day frontline operations, making food safety a barrier to overcome rather than simple top-of-mind knowledge.
+The best food safety programs are straightforward and easy-to-understand because, at the end of the day, protecting public health is common sense.
+Unfortunately, many facilities have complex SOPs written in jargon-heavy language that requires effort to contextualize in day-to-day frontline operations, making food safety a barrier to overcome rather than simple, top-of-mind knowledge.

-Consider reinforcing training using simple materials, such as digital signage or posters placed in high-traffic areas that quickly communicate fast facts and key concepts using images and callouts.
-Rotating different visuals can also keep skills fresh and attention-worthy.
+Stakeholders need to reinforce training using simple materials, such as digital signage or posters placed in high-traffic areas that quickly communicate fast facts and key concepts using images and callouts.
+Rotating different visuals can also keep these skills top-of-mind.

-To maximize the benefits of food safety training, you must ensure it’s delivered properly in the first place.
-Nobody enjoys days-long sessions with little interactivity; instead, choose a course that is more agile and hands-on for frontline employees.
-We recommend keeping these features in mind:
+To maximize the benefits of a program, it’s up to leaders to ensure food safety training is delivered properly from the beginning.
+Nobody enjoys days-long sessions with little interactivity.
+Instead, choose an agile course with hands-on immersion for frontline employees.
+Keep these features in mind:

 - Microlearning modules that are easy for employees to digest on busy days, such as AIB’s Food Safety Essentials course made up of 15 half-hour lessons.
-By breaking up large chunks of information into bite-sized pieces, frontline workers can better retain what they’ve learned on any given day.
+Breaking up large chunks of information into bite-sized pieces helps frontline workers better retain what they’ve learned on any given day.

 - Performance support, such as quizzes, to ensure frontline employees are truly internalizing new knowledge while you determine whether additional training is needed.
 They’re also a great way to reinforce core concepts over time.